-- All items brought into CMS including personal items, for example laptops, cell phones, and palm pilots, are subject to physical inspection.
+- All items brought into CMS—including personal items such as desktops, cell phones, palm pilots, etc.—are subject to physical inspection.

-- The public may enter the building 30 to 45 minutes before the meeting convenes each day.
+- The public may enter the building 30-45 minutes before the meeting convenes each day.

 - All visitors must be escorted in areas other than the lower and first-floor levels in the Central Building.